-Donna is the Executive Director of Children First, the Greater Philadelphia region’s leading child advocacy organization that influences elected officials by combining useful research, practical solution-oriented policy recommendations with the mobilization of citizens who advance the organization’s work on behalf of children.
-Prior to Children First, Cooper was a senior fellow at respected national think tank, the Center for American Progress, where she led the Center’s research on early childhood education, public infrastructure and was a contributing researcher to the Center’s work to reduce the incidence of poverty.
-Cooper served as the Secretary of Policy and Planning for the Commonwealth of Pennsylvania from 2003–2010 where she was responsible for the state’s education, public supports, environmental and health care policy.
-While in that position, Cooper led the development of the state’s Cover All Kids program which expanded access to affordable health care to nearly every child in the state.
-Cooper also led the seven year effort to boost funding for public education that increased K-12 funding by over $2 billion and designed the state’s groundbreaking school funding formula which was enacted in 2008.
-In that position, she also helped launched the state’s model approach to investments in early childhood education and increased funding to make college affordable for low income and working class students while creating one of the nation’s best systems to ensure that community college students can easily transfer credits to four year colleges.
-Cooper was the founding Executive Director of Good Schools a grassroots organizing campaign that successfully pushed public education to the top issue in the 2002 race for Governor.
-Cooper also served as the City of Philadelphia’s Deputy Mayor of Policy and Planning from 1999–2002 where she designed and led the Greater Philadelphia Works Program, one of the nation’s largest and most successful efforts to help single mothers on welfare achieve self-sufficiency.
-Cooper has a Master’s degree in Government Administration from the University of Pennsylvania, Fels Center of Government, and a Master’s degree in Intercultural Management from the School for International Training.
-Reach Donna at 215-563-5848 ext.
-30 or donnac at childrenfirstpa dot org.
+Prior to Children First, Donna was a senior fellow at the respected national think tank, the Center for American Progress, where she led the Center’s research on early childhood education, public infrastructure, and was a contributing researcher to the Center’s work to reduce the incidence of poverty.
+She served as the Secretary of Policy and Planning for the Commonwealth of Pennsylvania from 2003–2010 where she was responsible for the state’s education, public supports, environmental and health care policy.
+While in that position, Donna led the development of the state’s Обложка всех детей program which expanded access to affordable health care to nearly every child in the state.
+Donna also led the seven-year effort to boost funding for public education that increased K-12 funding by over $2 billion, and designed the state’s groundbreaking school funding formula which was enacted in 2008.

 Judy joined Children First in 2014, bringing over 40 years of financial and non-profit administrative management experience to the organization.
-Judy has an impressive track record of developing and guiding financial systems for organizations experiencing growth or contraction, especially in times of leadership transition.
+She has an impressive track record of developing and guiding financial systems for organizations experiencing growth or contraction, especially in times of leadership transition.
 All of her work stems from a place of commitment to bettering the lives of Philadelphia citizens (and strengthening the institutions that serve them), especially those whose lives are disadvantaged by poverty.
-In addition to financial management, she assists PCCY with development management and modernizing administrative systems.
+In addition to financial management, she assists Children First with development management and modernizing administrative systems.
 Judy has an MBA from Temple University in General and Strategic Management.
-She was the CFO/Managing Director for Research for Action for 22 years.
-She works as a financial consultant with a range of non-profit organizations, including Philadelphia Young Playwrights, Community Education Center, Friends of the Free Library, and SOWN.
-Reach Judy at judya at childrenfirstpa dot org.
+Reach Judy at judya at childrenfirstpa.org.

 Stephanie Blake, Ed.D., Early Childhood Racial Equity Coordinator

-Having worked in early childhood education for over fifteen years, Stephanie Blake is a seasoned professional.
-Throughout her career, she has worked in a wide variety of childcare programs, providing consulting, technical assistance, and training in diverse, cultural, and socioeconomic settings.
-Her previous roles included working with Pre-k Counts and Head Start programs with the PA Keys.
-Stephanie is a workforce fellow at Philadelphia’s Office of Children and Families, part of Temple University’s Diversifying Early Education Leadership Fellowship program.
-She teaches early childhood courses at Harcum College as an adjunct professor.
-Additionally, she is an adjunct faculty member at Rowan University and Arcadia University serving as a supervisor for pre-service teachers.
+Dr. Blake joined the Children First team in 2021, having worked with a variety of childcare programs providing consulting, technical assistance, and training in diverse, cultural, and socioeconomic settings.
+Her previous roles included working with Pre-K Counts and Head Start programs with the PA Keys.
+As a an adjunct faculty member at Rowan University and Arcadia University, she serves as a supervisor for pre-service teachers.
 Stephanie earned a Doctor of Education in Education Leadership at Gratz College along with a Master of Education with a focus in early childhood education.
 In her dissertation, Stephanie describes how diversity initiatives should be used to enhance the representation of African American Women in early childhood leadership positions.
-Additionally, she holds a Master’s degree in Business Administration and a Bachelor’s degree from Arcadia University.
+Additionally, she holds a master’s degree in Business Administration and a bachelor’s degree from Arcadia University.
 Reach Stephanie at 215-563-5848 ext.
-32 or stephanieb at childrenfirstpa dot org.
+321 or stephanieb at childrenfirstpa.org.

 Кэролайн Эсти Кинг, главный директор по подаркам

-Caroline brings to Children First over 20 years of practical, hands-on experience in Philadelphia’s non-profit community with special expertise in strategic planning, capital campaigns, government relations and individual major gift fundraising.
-Caroline’s particular areas of expertise include major donor and volunteer relations, membership and annual fund campaigns, board management and training, strategic planning, government relations and development communications.
+Caroline brings to Children First over 20 years of practical, hands-on experience in Philadelphia’s nonprofit community with special expertise in strategic planning, capital campaigns, government relations and individual major gift fundraising.
+Caroline’s areas of expertise include major donor and volunteer relations, membership and annual fund campaigns, board management and training, strategic planning, government relations, and development communications.
 Caroline has coordinated numerous annual funds, special gift initiatives, and capital campaigns and has planned and implemented both large and small special events.
-Caroline has served for the past several years as an independent consultant working with different non-profit organizations on initiatives ranging from multi-million dollar capital campaigns to public art initiatives to image building strategies.
+Caroline has also worked as an independent consultant working with different non-profit organizations on initiatives ranging from multi-million dollar capital campaigns to public art initiatives to image building strategies.
 Reach Caroline at 215-563-5848 ext.
-31 or carolinek at childrenfirstpa dot org.
+311 or carolinek at childrenfirstpa.org.

 Стивен Файнс, административный директор